 A monthly subscription-based service, Aweber offers premium features such as a selection of hundreds of customizable templates, over 6,000 free stock images to use, unlimited autoresponders and subscriber segmenting.

 The monthly fee starts at $19 for lists of up to 500 subscribers, and they also offer a free 30 day trial.

-Constant Contact offers unlimited broadcasts and lists as well as a plethora of application integrations such as Facebook and Salesforce, image and file storage, and real-time stat tracking for a monthly fee.
+Constant Contact offers unlimited broadcasts and lists as well as a plethora of application integrations such as Facebook and Salesforce (now providing the trusted salesforce admin training), image and file storage, and real-time stat tracking for a monthly fee.